Priyanka2508/BizCardX/README.md

 3. In the update and Migrate tab, it provides access to update or modify or delete the selected card details.
 4. updated details can be viewed after making the changes.

+The app was launched using Google Collab the following command helps to do the same.

+!wget -q -O - ipv4.icanhazip.com

+!streamlit  run card.py & npx localtunnel --port 8501